-In fact, the number of “high-quality refinance candidates” stands at 2 million, according to the latest data provided by mortgage technology and data provider Black Knight.
-These homeowners all have 30-year mortgages with rates 0.75% or more above average mortgage rates.
-Refinancing with a 0.75% interest rate reduction can provide significant homeowners savings: An average of $212 a month.
-Black Knight points out that the number of people able to lower their rate by at least 0.75% is closer to 4 million, if you exclude the eligibility criteria.
+Black Knight points out that 472,000 “high-quality refinance candidates” all have 30-year mortgages with rates 0.75% or more above average mortgage rates.
+Refinancing with a 0.75% interest rate reduction can provide significant homeowners savings: An average of $143 a month.
+The number of people able to lower their rate by at least 0.75% is closer to 1.3 million, if you exclude the eligibility criteria.

 So before you sign the bottom line on a mortgage refinance, here is what you need to look at first.

 Does a Mortgage Refinance Make Sense For You?

 Closings costs are an important consideration to any refinance.
 Don’t fall into the “I lowered my monthly payment” trap and not account for closing costs, Seagraves says.

 Here are the questions you can ask yourself:

 1. Will the savings outweigh the cost?

 Refinancing isn’t free.
 “A lot of people don’t realize that you have to pay upfront money to get monthly cost savings,” Seagraves says.